FLHonker/Awesome-Knowledge-Distillation/README.md

 12. [TextBrewer][18.12]: An Open-Source Knowledge Distillation Toolkit for Natural Language Processing.
 HIT and iFLYTEK. arXiv:2002.12620
 13. Explaining Knowledge Distillation by Quantifying the Knowledge.
 [Zhang, Quanshi][18.13] et al. aiXiv:2003.03622
 14. DeepVID: deep visual interpretation and diagnosis for image classifiers via knowledge distillation.
 IEEE Trans, 2019.
+15. On the Unreasonable Effectiveness of Knowledge Distillation: Analysis in the Kernel Regime.
+Rahbar, Arman et al. arXiv:2003.13438

 ---